Acarbose may indirectly prevent the occurrence of cardiac problems

 Results:

-Post-intervention mean of weight (mean difference: −2.5 ± 0.89) and abdominal obesity (mean difference: −2.2 ± 0.64) in acarbose group were significantly decreased (P value < 0.001).
-High-density lipoprotein (HDL) level in acarbose group was significantly higher than control group (44.7 ± 7.6 vs 41.1 ± 6.4; P value = 0.043), while the other metabolic parameters were not significantly different between the two groups (P value > 0.05).
-In both groups, CRP and EFT decreased significantly after the intervention, and the levels of CRP, EFT, and IMT markers in the acarbose group were significantly lower than control group (P value < 0.05).
+Post-intervention mean weight (mean difference: −2.5 ± 0.89), and abdominal obesity (mean difference: −2.2 ± 0.64) in the acarbose group were significantly decreased (P value < 0.001).
+High-density lipoprotein (HDL) level in the acarbose group was considerably higher than the control group (44.7 ± 7.6 vs..
+41.1 ± 6.4; P value = 0.043), while the other metabolic parameters were not significantly different between the two groups (P value > 0.05).
+In both groups, CRP and EFT decreased substantially after the Intervention.
+Intervention CRP, EFT, and IMT markers in the acarbose group were significantly lower than in the control group (P value < 0.05).

 Conclusions:

-The administration of acarbose in patients with MetS can decrease weight and abdominal obesity as well as the reduction of inflammatory and cardiovascular markers, including CRP, EFT, and IMT and also increases HDL.
+The administration of Acarbose in patients with MAcarbosedecreasedand decreased decrease decreases obesity, obesity inflammatory, and cardiovascular markers, including CRP, EFT, and IMand increases rdsAcarbosecardiovascularC-reactive protein, an inflammatory markermetabolic syndromeobesity

 Introduction